 This doesn’t mean that you have to runout and spend $1000 on a headshot session, and as a matter of fact I would encourage you not to, early in the game.
 Commercial shots are easier to start with simply because they are more, casual, more friendly, and really just you.
 And commercials are also your best shot for getting a start.
 Avoid the allure of the beautiful, polished, magazine quality glamour shots.
 Yes, they are so fun to have, and yes, we all want to look stunning, but they usually end up being very expensive mementos!
 Do some research and find examples of what current headshot trends are in your area at the moment and start with a photographer that shoots a lot of people that look like you and is within your designated budget.

-Step 4: Start with commercials.
+Step 4: Start With Acting in Commercials

 Commercials are an excellent way to break into the biz!
 Commercials are something you can totally jump into with little to no experience or training – because you are basically playing yourself!
 They can also be highly lucrative, give you good audition and on-camera experience, teach you the basics of contracts and union vs non-union and basically get you working as an actor.
 At least in the U.S. commercials are a different ballgame from “theatrical” or film and television acting.
 There are different casting directors, different agents and different contracts.
 But they are still part of the overall industry.